Novaline-product-dev/Blender/Utilities/wiki_sim/Readme.md

 3. Use `filename_list_generator.py`

-4. Run `HTML_2_Corpus.py`, which will create a dictionary, a corpus, and an LSI model.
-This will take days.
+4. Run `wiki_query_prep.py`, which will create a dictionary, a corpus, a model, and an index.
+This will take several days.

-5. Run `wiki_script.py`, but change the target term.
-Right now, the creation of the index is in `wiki_script.py`, which takes a while to run.
-Several hours.
-Once the index is created, comment out the index code block and you can run queries.
-(This is a terrible approach, obviously, and it will change very soon.
-High priority.)
+5. Run `wiki_query.py`, but change `query_term` to whatever you want.